apache/pulsar/site2/docs/schema-understand.md

 ### Auto Schema

-If there is no chance to know the schema type of a Pulsar topic in advance, you can use AUTO schema to produce/consume generic records to/from brokers.
+If there is no chance to know the schema type of a Pulsar topic in advance, you can use AUTO schemas to produce/consume generic records to/from brokers.

 Auto schema contains two categories:
 * `AUTO_PRODUCE` transfers data from a producer to a Pulsar topic that has a schema and helps the producer validate whether the outbound bytes are compatible with the schema of the topic.
 For more instructions, see [Construct an AUTO_PRODUCE schema](schema-get-started.md#auto_produce).